Become a Mentor Become a Mentor

 Graduates can sign up to be mentors at any time.
 Beginning in April 2015, students will be able to browse your mentor profiles and request a match.

 You are an invaluable resource for our students, and we truly appreciate all that you do for them!

-For nearly 20 years, the Office of Alumni/ae Relations and Development, along with the Alumni/ae Association board and the Office of Career Services, has sponsored this valuable networking event for students.
-In the past two years, we have opened the event up to all three class years and even recent graduates—to assist them in learning more about potential career paths.
+Since 1993, the Office of Alumni/ae Relations and Development, along with the Alumni/ae Association board and the Office of Career Services, has sponsored this valuable networking event for students.
+The event is open to all three class years and even recent graduates—to assist them in learning more about potential career paths.
 Graduates are clustered at tables within their fields of specialization, providing an excellent informal opportunity for students to learn from small groups of alumni/ae about a broad range of career options.
 Typically, a larger Boston-area firm hosts the event.
-This year, Mintz Levin will be hosting Connections.
+This year, Nixon Peabody will be hosting Connections.

 Also, typically, in February, we hold a Networking Panel, where we feature graduates and others who may be involved as hiring attorneys or in bar association-related networking events.
 The panel presents information to current students about networking skills and techniques.
 We plan this event the week before our annual Connections program.